UCF Knights men's basketball: Jones era

-On March 30, 2010, UCF announced Donnie Jones as the university's new Men's Basketball Head Coach.
-On December 1, 2010, the Knights upset the #16 Florida Gators 57–54 giving the Knights their first victory over a top 20 opponent as well as their first victory over the Gators.
+On March 30, 2010, UCF announced Donnie Jones as the university's new men's basketball head coach.
+On December 1, 2010, the Knights upset the #16 Florida Gators 57–54, giving them their first victory over a top 20 opponent as well as their first victory over the Gators.
 Following a 10–0 start to the 2010–11 season, the Knights were nationally ranked for the first time in program history at the Division I level.
 At the time, UCF was one of nine unbeaten teams, and one of only four schools to be ranked in the BCS standings and the AP basketball poll.
-The Knights would continue to start the season 14–0, their best start since moving to Division I, ranking as high as #18, and would open conference play with a defeat of Jones' former team, the Marshall Thundering Herd.
-UCF would finish the season 21–12 (6–10), with an appearance in the College Basketball Invitational.
+The Knights started the season 14–0, their best start since moving to Division I, ranking as high as #18, and opened conference play with a defeat of Jones' former team, the Marshall Thundering Herd.
+UCF finished the season 21–12 (6–10), with an appearance in the College Basketball Invitational.

 Jones led the Knights to the biggest win in program history, when on November 25, 2011 they defeated the defending national champions and then-ranked #4 Connecticut Huskies 68–63 in the inaugural Battle 4 Atlantis tournament.
-Jones would lead the Knights to a 22–11 record in 2012, including the programs first ever NIT berth.
+Jones led the Knights to a 22–11 record in 2012, including the program's first ever NIT berth.

 Recruiting scandal

 Following an investigation into recruiting violations in the men's basketball program in 2011, on July 31, 2012, the NCAA announced sanctions – in addition to penalties UCF self-imposed.
 The NCAA imposed a one-year postseason ban on the program.
-The penalty is in addition to a $50,000 fine, adding two years to UCF's previously proposed three years' probation, reduction of basketball scholarships, and the vacating of 53 basketball victories for three seasons in which there was an ineligible player.
+The penalty was in addition to a $50,000 fine, adding two years to UCF's previously proposed three years' probation, reduction of basketball scholarships, and the vacating of 53 basketball victories for three seasons in which there was an ineligible player.
 Despite the sanctions, Jones led the Knights to their third consecutive twenty-win season in 2013 with a 20–11 record.
 Jones was fired on March 10, 2016, leaving with a 100–88 record at UCF.